Project scope

 ARHAR HOLDT, Špela, POPIČ, Damjan, STRITAR KUČUK, Mojca.
 Primerjava sistemov za označevanje jezikovnih popravkov v štirih slovenskih besedilnih korpusih.
 V: ŠTUMBERGER, Saška (ur.).
 Predpis in norma v jeziku.
 Ljubljana: Založba Univerze, 2024.
 Str.
 11-20.
 Zbirka Obdobja, 43.
 DOI: 10.4312/Obdobja.43.11-20.
 [COBISS.SI-ID 215306243]

 Using advanced data extraction from the Šolar 3.0 corpus, we compiled a frequency list of language issues containing 36,570 sentences from student writing, each corrected by a teacher.
 The corrections were manually categorized into 180 distinct types based on their content.
 Each sentence is annotated with metadata such as the type of source text, the educational level of the author, and the type and region of the school where the text was produced.
 The dataset reveals which issues teachers at various educational levels focus on most, how they correct them, which problems are most frequent, and which are regionally conditioned.
 We conducted statistical analyses of the data and presented the most persistent language difficulties—those that remain present in student writing up to the end of secondary school—at the TALC conference.
-We also analyzed and presented issues related to comma usage in school essays.
+For the qualitative linguistic analysis, which focused both on typical writing difficulties and correction patterns, we selected two topics: comma usage and related errors, and language variants in the use of multi-word expressions.

 ARHAR HOLDT, Špela, ROZMAN, Tadeja, STRITAR KUČUK, Mojca, KREK, Simon, KRAPŠ VODOPIVEC, Irena, STABEJ, Marko, PORI, Eva, GOLI, Teja, LAVRIČ, Polona, LASKOWSKI, Cyprian Adam, KOCJANČIČ, Polonca, KLEMENC, Bojan, KRSNIK, Luka, ŽAGAR, Aleš, KOSEM, Iztok.
 Frequency list of language problems from Šolar 3.0.
 Slovenian language resource repository CLARIN.SI, ISSN 2820-4042, http://hdl.handle.net/11356/1716.
 [COBISS.SI-ID 130413571]